kassgrzelak/Barnes-Hut-Gravity-Sim/README.md

 lifelong tradition of writing gravity simulations.
 I was quite proud of it at the time; it could handle ~88k bodies at a "respectable" 20 FPS.
 Looking back at it now, though, I see how far my C++ coding has come.

-The code isn't laid out all that great, it's not really const-correct, I hadn't yet learned a lot of C++ best practices, there isn't any parallelism except where C++ did it all for me, and a big speedup could probably be gained by using Struct of Arrays instead of Array of Structs as well as following other data-oriented design principles.
+The code is laid out awfully, I had a lot of misconceptions about how inlining functions worked, I hadn't yet learned a lot of C++ best practices, there isn't any parallelism except where C++ did it all for me, and a big speedup could probably be gained by using Struct of Arrays instead of Array of Structs as well as following other data-oriented design principles.